jegroom102080/ExData_Plotting1/README.md

 </ol>

 ## Instructions to Run:
-* adjust the set workign directory line in each code file to reflect your desired working directory.
+* adjust the set working directory line in each code file to reflect your desired working directory.
 * source the code into your chosen R development environment.
 * when completed, each script will output a .png file.